vitobotta/zsh-history-sync/README.md

 ## Installation

 You need to clone this repo with the scripts somewhere and run the install script.
-The installer will ask you for the path of your git repository that you want to use to synchronise the history, as well as a password to encrypt it (the password will be stored in ~/.zsh-history-sync.encryption-key).
+The installer will ask you for the path to your git repository that you want to use to synchronise the history, as well as a password to encrypt it (the password will be stored in ~/.zsh-history-sync.encryption-key).
 The install script then updates your .zshrc to load what's required to trigger the synchronisation in background.

 ```bash
 git clone https://github.com/vitobotta/zsh-history-sync.git